How Having A Tightness In Chest Affects You

 These symptoms need to be investigated immediately by your primary physician.

-4. Burning feeling in chest – Probably the most common type of pain in the chest.
+4. Burning feeling – Probably the most common type of pain in the chest.
 It is usually associated with gastrointestinal conditions, especially heartburn or acid reflux.
 It typically happens about a half hour or an hour after eating.

 According to research, jogging and running are activities that can aggravate acid reflux and cause abdominal pain, or burning in the stomach and esophagus.
 Staying well hydrated while you’re exercising seem to help with this problem.